MarisaGomes/Getting-and-Cleaning-Data-Course-/README.md

 the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.

-#What you find in this repository
+#What you find in this repository:

-Code book.md: information about raw and tidy data set and elaboration made to transform them
-LICENSE: license terms for text and code
-README.md: this file
-run_analysis.R: R script to transform raw data set in a tidy one
+`CodeBook.md` describes the R codes that are to use.

+`run_analysis.R` contains all the code to perform the analyses described in the 5 steps.
+They can be launched in RStudio by just importing the file.

+`secTidySet.txt` is the independent tidy data set with the average of each variable for each activity and each subject ask in the 5th step of the Project.